archlinux/alpm/alpm-srcinfo/README.md

     depends = gcc-libs
 "#;

 // Parse the file.
-This might already error if the file cannot be parsed. let source_info_result = SourceInfoV1::from_string(source_info_data)?;
+This errors if the file cannot be parsed, is missing data or contains invalid data. let source_info = SourceInfoV1::from_string(source_info_data)?;

-// Make sure there're aren't unrecoverable logic errors, such as missing values.
-// Recoverable errors would be lints and deprecation warnings. let source_info = source_info_result.source_info()?;

 // Get all merged package representations for the x86_64 architecture. let mut packages: Vec<MergedPackage> = source_info.packages_for_architecture(Architecture::X86_64).collect();